 5. The Na'vi Have Boobs - Now let's talk about what you've all been waiting for: boobs.
 The Na'vi females have breasts.
 This would seem perfectly natural and actually preferable, except for the fact that they make no sense from the movie's own rules.
 First of all, breasts are made of fat deposits.
 No species on Pandora have any body fat except for the Na'vi, and even then, their only body fat is in their breasts.
 The rest of their bodies are lean muscle.
 But the biggest problem is that breasts are strictly found on placental mammals, and Cameron himself confirmed it.
 Cameron famously said that he insisted in having breasts on the Na'vi, even though it didn't make sense, because the Na'vi aren't placental mammals.
 This statement caused a bit of a stir, so let's clarify what non-placental animals are.

-All placental mammals carry their babies inside of them in the placenta.
+All placental mammals carry their babies inside of the uterus with an attached placenta to nourish the fetus.
 There are two types of non-placental mammals - egg-laying mammals like the Platypus and pouched mammals which give live birth like kangaroos.
 Since none of the Na'vi had visible pouches, we can assume they're egg laying mammals.
 Egg laying mammals don't have or need breasts.
 That's why the Na'vi boobs make no sense.

 By the way, egg-laying mammals also don't have nipples.
 They feed their young by secreting milk through their pores.
 They also don't have bellybuttons, since that would require an umbilical cord.
 But the Na'vi have both.